Ancez/yt-music-focus-like-chrome/README.md

 ## Features

 - **Primary**: Automatically clicks the "Like" button when the window gains focus
-- Prevents auto-like when holding 'n', 'x', 's', or Arrow Down
+- Prevents auto-like when clicking 'n', 'x', 's', or Arrow Down after focusing the window
 - Keyboard shortcuts (with SUPER/Windows key):
   - `SUPER + y` or `SUPER + Arrow Up` → Like the song (also undoes dislike)
   - `SUPER + n`, `SUPER + x`, or `SUPER + Arrow Down` → Dislike the song (also undoes like)